mendersoftware/mender-docs/08.Server-integration/01.Using-the-apis/docs.md

 There are many ways to interact with Mender's REST APIs and the most common ones are shown below.

-## Set up shell variables for cURL
+## Install cURL and jq and set up the shell variables

-There are many ways to call http-based REST APIs, but the most generally available method is the command line utility `curl`.
-The `jq` utility is commonly used to decode JSON messages and display them in human-readable format.
-REST API responses can contain raw data and must run through a JSON parser (`jq`).
+There are many ways to call HTTP-based REST APIs, but the command line utility `curl` is the most generally available method.

+The `jq` utility is commonly used to decode JSON messages and display them in a human-readable format.
+REST API responses contain raw JSON data and must run through a JSON parser (`jq`).

-You can easily get both using:
+On a Debian-derived system, you can easily install both running:

 ```bash
 sudo apt-get install curl jq